raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 ---
-title: "Using highly factored code as a device for writing very fast code"
+title: "Having our cake and eating it too: Using iterators to write highly composeable yet iterative code"
 layout: default
 tags: [allonge]
 ---